 First, professional kitchen appliances are much bigger than usual.
 You must admit that you likely won’t need to fry fifteen steaks at a time or store three dozen kilograms of salmon in the fridge.
 The choice of kitchen appliances directly depends on the restaurant concept and production scale.
-For example, if you have a small cafe, you won’t need to buy 15 pizza ovens, or if you own a kid-friendly restaurant, you probably couldn’t manage without steamers and pastry tools.
+For example, if you have a small cafe, you won’t need to buy 15 pizza ovens, or if you own a, you probably couldn’t manage without steamers and pastry tools.

 Second, even a big restaurant doesn’t guarantee that the kitchen occupies a large area, and it’s sometimes hard to position the equipment so that everything fits in and doesn’t annoy the kitchen staff at the same time, though, thanks to progress, hobs and ovens have today become more compact and mobile.
 Another plus of the modern systems for a restaurant kitchen is multifunctionality when you have cooking and cutting surfaces and a grill next to each other.